Faltenreich/Diaguard/README.md

 #### History

-Development of Diaguard started in April 2014.
-It started as one of several small projects of one developer who was trying to gain traction on the Android platform.
+Development of Diaguard started in October 2013.
+It was as one of several small projects of one developer who was trying to gain traction on the Android platform.
 This project soon evolved into a vision named Diaguard which saw its initial release in July 2014.
 Since then it has received many updates, much appreciated feedback from its users and a little bit of marketing with the help of direct contact and mouth to mouth propaganda.
 But at the end of the day every line of code has been provided by one sole developer in his spare-time.
 This should change in April 2020 when the decision was made to go open source.

 #### Goals